-10.3.1 All other customers are billed as follow:-
+- 10.3.1 All other customers are billed as follow:- - 10.3.1.1 An availability charge is payable on all properties (irrespective of the category), where a connection to the water reticulation network is possible, but not in use. - 10.3.1.2 A basic charge is payable on all connections, based on the size of the water connection. - 10.3.1.3 Customers are billed for consumption at a fixed tariff per kilolitre based on the number of kilolitres consumed.

-- 10.3.1.1 An availability charge is payable on all properties (irrespective of the category), where a connection to the water reticulation network is possible, but not in use. - 10.3.1.2 A basic charge is payable on all connections, based on the size of the water connection. - 10.3.1.3 Customers are billed for consumption at a fixed tariff per kilolitre based on the number of kilolitres consumed.
+- 10.4.1 Where two or more dwellings/ flats/ offices/ units are feeding from one main water connection to a property, the customers are billed as follow:- - 10.4.1.1 A basic charge is payable on all dwellings that are connected to the water network based on the size of the smallest water connection (20mm), regardless of whether any water is used.

-- 10.4.1 Where two or more dwellings/ flats/ offices/ accommodation establishment units are feeding from one main water connection to a property, the customers are billed as follow:- - 10.4.1.1 A basic charge is payable on all dwellings that are connected to the water network based on the size of the smallest water connection (20mm), regardless of whether any water is used. - 10.4.1.2 In the case of accommodation establishments, a basic charge is payable on all units/ dwellings that are connected to the water network based on the size of the smallest water connection (20mm), regardless of whether any water is used based on the following formula:- - (a) 1 to 3 units = basic charge for one dwelling. - (b) 4 to 6 units = basic charge for two dwellings. - (c) 7 to 10 units = basic charge for three dwellings. - (d) 11 to 20 units = basic charge for five dwellings. - (e) 21 plus units = basic charge for ten dwellings. - 10.4.1.3 Customers in 10.4.1.1 and 10.4.1.2 are billed for consumption based on the amount of water used by way of a step tariff per kilolitre usage as per 10.1.1.6. - 10.4.2 Body Corporates who take the responsibility for the payment of basic water, basic sewer and refuse removal services on behalf of the individual owners/ sectional title owners may apply in writing for a rebate on the basic charges levied for water.
+- 10.4.1.2 Customers in 10.4.1.1 are billed for consumption based on the amount of water used by way of a step tariff per kilolitre usage as per 10.1.1.7. - 10.4.2 Body Corporates who take the responsibility for the payment of basic water, basic sewer and refuse removal services on behalf of the individual owners/ sectional title owners may apply in writing for a rebate on the basic charges levied for water.
 If approved a rebate of 20% will be applied.
-If no application is received the full basic charges will be levied.
+If no application is received the full basic charges will be levied. - 10.4.3 Other tariffs may be applicable which has been determined by the Town Engineer or Council by special agreement with specific clients.
+This will only be considered when special circumstances prevail.